hbctraining/Intro-to-ChIPseq/lessons/05_QC_quality_metrics.md

 ### `ChIPQC` report

-Since our report is based only on a small subset of data, the figures will not be as meaningful. **Take a look at the report generated using the full dataset instead.** Download [this html file](https://www.dropbox.com/sh/kmaplb5iqzhx6c8/AADREI4ir3Qwy25UWrFe-t45a?dl=0) and open up the html in your browser.
+Since our report is based only on a small subset of data, the figures will not be as meaningful. **Take a look at the report generated using the full dataset instead.** Download [this zip archive](https://www.dropbox.com/s/sn8drmjj2tar4xs/ChIPQCreport%20-%20full%20dataset.zip?dl=0).
+Uncompress it and you should find an html file in the resulting directory.
+Double click it and it will open in your browser.
 At the top left you should see a button labeled 'Expand All', click on that to expand all sections.

 Let's start with the **QC summary table**: